emmaquino/Javascript_projects/README.md

 # Javascript_projects
-This repository is a collection of the program exercises in the course of Javascript of Escuela.it
+This repository is a collection of the program exercises in the Javascript course of Escuela.it